Stádlec

 Stádlec is a market town in Tábor District in the South Bohemian Region of the Czech Republic.
 It has about 600 inhabitants.
+The market town is located on the Lužnice River in the Tábor Uplands.
+Stádlec is known for the Stádlec Suspension Bridge, which is protected as a national cultural monument.

 Administrative division

 Stádlec consists of five municipal parts (in brackets population according to the 2021 census):